SolomonKwan/Sicario/README.md

     <li>In some terminal fonts, the name and logo does not render correctly.</li>
     <li>Need to try detect the terminal type and font type ideally.</li>
     <li>Credit the ascii art.</li>
-    <li>Pass the move arrays as references.
-In general, remove pointers where possible and replace with references</li>
-    <li>Flush output where necessary.</li>
-    <li>Change the player types everywhere to use an enum instead of int.</li>
-    <li>C vs C bugs everywhere.
-Fullmove counter is wrong.
-Does not detect threefold repetition.
-Possible segfault
-    issues? (might be related to three-fold repetition issue).
-Misses mate in 1 (I think this is to do with the piece values being over-inflated).
-    <li>Only add move vector to movelist if it is non-empty.</li>
 </ul>
 </br>
 <H2>Acknowledgements</H2>